PersonalizedTravelMonitor/Documents/01-RequirementsAnalysis/02-Requirements.md

 	* On his trips
 	* On his transport lines of interest

-(8)
+(C7)

 * Allow the user to register to the system using username, email and password *[3, M]*
 * Allow the user to register using external authentication services (Google, Facebook) *[4, C]*

-(10)
+(C9)

 * Recognize distruptions involving a whole transport line (when possible) in the moments before the trip *[4/5, S]*
 * Send notifications on issues involving a whole transport line *[2/3, S]*

-(11)
+(C10)

 * Allow the user to share the status of a trip with external services (Facebook, Twitter, Email, Whatsapp) *[2, C/W]*

-(12)
+(C11)

 * Allow the user to contact the administrator through email *[1, S]*

 (A1)

-* Permettere all'amministratore di inviare notifiche testuali agli utenti *[2/3, C]*
-* Peremttere all'amministratore di visualizzare inforazioni sullo stato del sistema, utenti, viaggi segnalazioni in una apposita sezione *[3, C]*
-* Permettere all'amministratore di modificare le segnalazioni degli utenti *[3, S]*
-* Permettere all'amministratore di eliminare le segnalazioni degli utenti *[2, S]*
+* Allow the administrator to send textual notification to the users *[2/3, C]*

+(A2)
+* Allow the administrator to see data about the state of the system, users, trips in a specific section *[3, C]*

+(A3)
+* Allow the administrator to change or delete user's report*[3, S]*

 # Non-functional requirements

 ## Interoperability

-* APIs for external and internal use will be provided by the system, allowing for all the user-functionalities to be perfomed programmatically, also allowing external integration
+* APIs for external and internal use will be provided by the system, allowing for all the user-functionalities to be performed programmatically, also allowing external integration

 ## Performance